aki5/containet/README.md

 	/dev/urandom
 ```

-Which should be enough for everybody.
+Which goes a surprisingly long way.

-## Swtch
+## Containet

-Swtch does ethernet switching between multiple containers.
-Swtch has the
+Containet does ethernet switching between multiple containers.
+Containet has the
 following command line options

 ```
--s path/to/containet-swtch.sock
+-s path/to/containet.sock
-	Where to listen for incoming calls from containet, to inject new containers into the forwarder
+	Where to listen for incoming calls from containode, to inject new containers into the forwarder
 ```